-Processing of Waste of Electrical and Electronic Equipment (WEEE) causes serious environmental problems, especially when WEEE is processed in uncontrolled conditions.
-WEEE recycling under controlled conditions, consists of the following major steps: disassembly, upgrading and refining.
-Disassembly is usually done manually and, at this stage, certain components [cases, external cables, cathode ray tubes (CRTs), printed circuit boards (PCBs), batteries etc.] are separated.
-This activity releases coarse and fine particles into the atmosphere which may also contain additional noxious substances.
-The current study determines the concentration of indoor PM10 in a WEEE dismantling and temporary storage plant in Greece, based on a short-term sampling campaign.
-Elemental concentrations in PM10 have also been determined.
-Results show that the indoor PM10 concentration in the disassembly area did not exceed the time-weighted average (TWA) for total particles set by Greek legislation or the 8-h TWA for total particles set by Occupational Safety and Health Administration (OSHA).
+Processing Waste of Electrical and Electronic Equipment (WEEE) causes serious environmental problems, especially when WEEE is processed in uncontrolled conditions.
+WEEE recycling under controlled conditions consists of the following major steps: disassembly, upgrading and refinement.
+Disassembly is usually done manually, and, at this stage, certain components (cases, external cables, cathode ray tubes [CRTs], printed circuit boards [PCBs], batteries etc.) are separated.
+This activity releases coarse and fine particles, which may also contain additional noxious substances, into the atmosphere.
+The current study determines the concentration of indoor PM10 in a Greek plant for the dismantling and temporary storage of WEEE, based on a short-term sampling campaign.
+Elemental concentrations in the PM10 have also been determined.
+Results show that the indoor PM10 concentration in the disassembly area did not exceed the time-weighted average (TWA) for total particles set by Greek legislation or the 8-h TWA for total particles set by the Occupational Safety and Health Administration (OSHA).
 Nevertheless, these concentrations were higher than those measured in the ambient air of Greek cities.
-Regarding the measured elements, Zn, As, Br, Pb and Cd were quite enriched in PM10 indicating significant indoor sources.
-Factor analysis for elements of possible anthropogenic origin showed clear distinction between cathode ray tubes (CRT) and other possible sources.
-Finally, risk assessment for metals of toxicological concern showed non-negligible lifetime risk for 8h-workers.
-This is the first report of WEEE indoor air pollution in Greece and on the associated origins and effects.
+Regarding the measured elements, Zn, As, Br, Pb and Cd were quite enriched in PM10, indicating significant indoor sources.
+Factor analysis of elements of possible anthropogenic origin showed a clear distinction between cathode ray tubes (CRT) and other possible sources.
+Finally, the risk assessment for metals of toxicological concern showed a non-negligible lifetime risk for 8-h workers.
+This is the first report of WEEE indoor air pollution in Greece and its associated origins and effects.